Spinkoo/Region-Growing/README.md

 python RegionGrowing.py "imagepath" "maximum threshold possible" ( since the threshold is depenedant on the variance of pixels in a region )
 3 examples with the perfect threshold value :

+* for the unsupervised segmentation *

 python RegionGrowing.py 2.jpg 10

 python RegionGrowing.py mri.jpg 15

 python RegionGrowing.py apple.jpg 12

+* for the supervised segmentation *

+python RegionGrowingSV.py apple.jpg 12

+The image will popup :

+1-left click with the mouse to choose all the seeds

+2-right click with the mouse  when you finish choosing the seeds so the algorithm starts